GPU-Accelerated ANNS: Quantized for Speed, Built for Change: : A GPU native ANNS system

 \subsection{Scalability with batch size for updates}

-Index construction in \sysname is performed entirely on the GPU: both the dataset vectors and the evolving graph reside in device memory, eliminating PCIe transfers and using the remaining memory as workspace for batch processing.
+Index construction in \sysname is performed entirely on the GPU: \RTwoInline{W2}{both the dataset vectors and the evolving graph reside in device memory}, eliminating PCIe transfers and using the remaining memory as workspace for batch processing.
 The achievable batch size is therefore constrained by the available device memory after storing the index and directly determines the degree of parallelism and throughput of the construction pipeline.

 On an NVIDIA A100 with 80 GB of memory, the BigANN-100M dataset and its graph occupy 38.5 GB, leaving 41.5 GB for construction buffers; this supports an optimal batch size of approximately 1M vectors.

-For Deep-100M, the index occupies 64.1 GB, leaving 15.9 GB of workspace and an optimal batch size of approximately 400K vectors.
-These batch sizes maximize construction throughput by fully utilizing available device memory while keeping all computation and data movement on the GPU.
+\RTwoInline{W2}{ For Deep 100M datset, during Jasper construction we spend 38.5GB to store the raw vectors, 25.6GB to store the graph index, and an additional 8GB for the construction workspace.
+In total, \sysname uses 72GB of device memory during construction, which is very close to the 80GB limit by Nvidia A100 GPU.
+In contrast, \cagra's NN-descent construction requires around 150GB of device memory for the same dataset, almost double the available memory.
+In our experiments, \cagra failed to allocate sufficient memory for NN-descent and had to fall back to the IVF method to build the index trading off construction performance and accuracy. }

+\RTwoInline{W2}{ Overall, \sysname's construction method scales better compared to NN-descent when the GPU memory is the bottleneck for large datasets.
+We calculate the full memory usage breakdown in \apxref{app:memory}{Appendix~D}.
+We also shown in \apxref{app:h200}{Appendix~C.2} we can support 200M vector dataset using GPU with larger memory. }